Christine Baranski: Stage

-Baranski made her Off-Broadway debut in Coming Attractions at Playwrights Horizons in 1980, and has appeared in several Off-Broadway productions at the Manhattan Theatre Club, starting with Sally and Marsha in 1982.
+Baranski made her off-Broadway debut in Coming Attractions at Playwrights Horizons in 1980, and has appeared in several off-Broadway productions at the Manhattan Theatre Club, starting with Sally and Marsha in 1982.
+She was in the original 1983 off-Broadway version of Sunday in the Park with George, but did not participate in the show's later Broadway run.
 Baranski made her Broadway debut in Hide & Seek in 1980.
 For her next Broadway performance, in Tom Stoppard's The Real Thing, she won the 1984 Tony Award Best Featured Actress in a Play.
 Other Broadway credits include Hurlyburly, The House of Blue Leaves, Rumors (for which she won her second Tony), Regrets Only, Nick & Nora, and the Encores! concert staging of Follies.

 At the Kennedy Center in Washington, D.C., Baranski starred as Mrs. Lovett in Sweeney Todd in 2002 (for which she won the 2003 Helen Hayes Award for Outstanding Actress in a Musical) and as the title character in Mame in 2006.
 In her first Broadway production since 1991, Baranski was featured as the maid Berthe in the 2008 revival of Boeing Boeing.
 The show garnered two Tony Awards, one for Best Revival of a Play and the other for Best Actor (Mark Rylance).
 The original cast was Bradley Whitford (Bernard), Kathryn Hahn (Gloria), Christine Baranski (Berthe), Gina Gershon (Gabriella), and Mary McCormack (Gretchen).
 The show closed on January 4, 2009.

 Baranski also appeared in a one-night-only concert benefit performance of Stephen Sondheim's A Little Night Music for Roundabout Theatre Company as Countess Charlotte Malcolm on January 12, 2009.
 The cast included Vanessa Redgrave, Natasha Richardson, Victor Garber and Marc Kudisch.
 Baranski has won both the Tony Award and Drama Desk Awards twice.
 In 2018, she was inducted into the American Theater Hall of Fame.